Investigating Membership Inference Attacks under Data Dependencies: Empirical Evaluation of Membership Inference with Data Dependencies

-\paragraph{Model Architecture.} Following the work of Jayaraman et al.~\cite{jayaraman_evaluating_2019}, and others~\cite{shokri2016membership, Abadi_2016}, we use a ReLU network with 2 hidden layers, each with 256 neurons trained for 100 epochs as the target model in all evaluations.
+\paragraph{Model Architecture} Following the work of Jayaraman et al.~\cite{jayaraman_evaluating_2019}, and others~\cite{shokri2016membership, Abadi_2016}, we use a ReLU network with 2 hidden layers, each with 256 neurons trained for 100 epochs as the target model in all evaluations.
 The models use the DP ADAM Gaussian Optimizer and RDP accountant from TensorFlow Privacy~\cite{tf_privacy} with $\ell_2$ regularization to avoid overfitting.
 The default hyper-parameters are $10^{-5}$ as the $\ell_2$ regularization coefficient, $10^{-2}$ as the learning rate, and $200$ as the batch size~\cite{jayaraman_evaluating_2019}.
 We vary $\epsilon$ in our evaluations and fix $\delta$ to equal $10^{-5}$.
 This follows the general recommendation that $\delta$ should be less than the inverse of the training set size~\cite{dwork2014algorithmic}.
+We note that $\epsilon=0$ still leaks information, since $\delta>0$.